Performative male contest - Ishika Desai, @ishika.photo

 But what happens when they break character?

-The concept of a ‘performative male’ hinges on the manipulation of women.
-With men like Andrew Tate, the self-proclaimed “king of toxic masculinity”, are these faux feminists any better?
+The idea of a ‘performative male’ seems to hinge on the manipulation of women.
+It mirrors the rise of online personalities like Andrew Tate, who openly claims to be the “king of toxic masculinity”.
+This concerning parallel raises the question: are these faux feminists any better?

 Glenta Ekhaguere, organiser of London’s contest, says “it’s more about their behaviour rather than what they’re wearing.”